overcrash66/Audio-File-Translator---S2ST/readme.md

-# Audio file any language to english translator Speech To Speech Translator
+# Audio file translator - Speech To Speech Translator

-Audio file any language to english translator Speech To Speech Translator is a simple tool that allows you to translate the content of an Audio file using OpenAI's Whisper ASR and TTS models.
+Audio file translator, Speech To Speech Translator is a simple tool that allows you to translate the content of an Audio file using:
+ - OpenAI's Whisper ASR,
+ - Google Speech Recognizer (not used in Audio_file_any_language_to_english_translator-SpeechToSpeechTranslator.py)
+ - TTS models.

 ## Features

-- Translate the content of an Audio file from any language to english.
+- Translate the content of an Audio file from any language to:
-- Uses OpenAI's Whisper models for audio processing and translation.
+    English: en
+    Spanish: es
+    French: fr
+    German: de
+    Japanese: ja
+    Korean: ko
+    Turkish: tr
+    Arabic: ar
+    Russian: ru
+    Hebrew: he
+    Hindi: hi
+    Italian: it
+    Portuguese: pt

 - User-friendly GUI for easy interaction.

 ## Requirements